 All Master's Non-Thesis degree candidates must designate a Supervisory Chair.
 The Supervisory Chair should be a member of the BME Graduate Faculty.
 If the potential supervisor does not have this assignment, a co-Chair with this status (with aligned research interests) must also be appointed.
-The minimum requirements of the Supervisory Chair will be to assign a final grade for BME Non-Thesis Research Project (BME 6907).
+The minimum requirements of the Supervisory Chair will be to sign the NonThesis MS/ME Final Comprehensive Examination forms and assign a final grade for BME 6907.
 For students that elect Academic Research, Clinical Immersion, or Internship, Supervisory Chairs may serve to also grade additional research credits (BME 6905).
 Students should work with their Supervisory Chair to clearly outline expectations of work product prior to enrollment in BME 6907 and additional elective credits.
 Students must complete a Masters Non-Thesis Supervisory Chair and Capstone Election (see GAO or website for form), signed by the Supervisory Chair, to finalize their selection of supervisor and capstone project option.
 This must be completed by no later than end of the second enrolled term.